 The Generic Render Control API is an abstract API that is offered by external renderers to enable applications, such as Presentation Engines, to control the rendering process by aligning and synchronizing their rendering state to that of the Presentation Engine.
 This API is used by the Presentation Engine to configure and update the status of the external renderer.

 G.4.2 Generic Render Control API

-The following table describes the functionality provided by the generic render control API:
+Table G.21 describes the functionality provided by the generic render control API:

-Table G.4 — 1: Generic Render Control API
+Table 21 — Generic Render Control API